Introducing the SDSU Pilot Innovation Fund

-Full Proposals due: Monday, July 31 by 5pm
+Full Proposals due: Wednesday, August 16 (Extended) by 5pm

-Presentations: 10-minute presentations to take place in early August.
+Presentations: 10-minute presentations to take place on August 23.

 Evaluations will be completed shortly thereafter and award notices are anticipated by the end of August.

-Teams with innovative ideas at the appropriate stage of development from all disciplines, including the sciences, humanities, social sciences, liberal arts, and engineering will be encouraged to apply if they meet the following criteria:
+Teams with innovative ideas at the appropriate stage of development from all disciplines, including the sciences, humanities, social sciences, liberal arts, and engineering will be encouraged to apply if they meet the following required criteria: